Graphic Designer Resume Examples & Templates for 2023

 Below is a list of skills commonly found on Graphic Designer resumes.
 This is by no means an exhaustive list, but it should help guide you when writing this section for yourself.

-List of Skills to put on a Graphic Designer Resume – Examples
+List of Skills to Put on a Graphic Designer Resume – Example

 4. List your Awards and Certifications on a Graphic Designer Resume